Breaking the $\tau_{\rm T}-f$ degeneracy of the kinetic Sunyaev Zel'dovich cosmology in redshift space: results

 \section{results}

-In this section we will first present results of the Fisher matrix analysis, showing the $\tauT-f$ degeneracy breaking in redshift space, in particular at non-linear scales.
-Then this main result will be further validated by the MCMC analysis.
+{In this section we present results of the Fisher matrix and MCMC analysis.
+We will first present results when we fix $b(k)$ as being measured from simulations.
+They clearly show the $\tauT-f$ degeneracy breaking in redshift space, in particular at non-linear scales.
+Then we show results when we include $b_1$ and $b_2$ in Eq.~(\ref{eq:NL_bk}) in the MCMC analysis.
+The latter results show that, unknown non-linear bias will weaken the level of $\tauT-f$ degeneracy breaking, unless we have tight priors on $b_1$ and $b_2$.}